Community Grants

 For other funding opportunities from Waterloo Region funders, please visit www.wrapply.ca

-Here is a list of organizations that received support through the Community Funds in 2024
+Here is a list of organizations that received support through Community Grants in 2025

 • A Better Tent City